An Observation Log of My Fiancée Who Calls Herself a Villainess: Manga

-A manga adaptation illustrated by Natsume Hasumi was serialized on AlphaPolis' Regina manga website from May 7, 2018 to August 6, 2021.
-The manga's chapters were compiled into six tankōbon volumes released from December 31, 2018 to October 5, 2021.
+A manga adaptation illustrated by Natsume Hasumi was serialized on AlphaPolis' Regina manga website from May 7, 2018, to August 6, 2021.
+The manga's chapters were compiled into six tankōbon volumes released from December 31, 2018, to October 5, 2021.
 The manga is published in English on AlphaPolis' Alpha Manga manga service.

-A manga adaptation of the sequel series also illustrated by Hasumi began serialization on the same website on March 29, 2022.
-The sequel manga's chapters have been compiled into three tankōbon volumes as of June 5, 2025.
+A manga adaptation of the sequel series, also illustrated by Hasumi, began serialization on the same website on March 29, 2022.
+The sequel manga's chapters have been compiled into four tankōbon volumes as of April 2026.
 The sequel manga is also published in English on AlphaPolis' Alpha Manga manga service.